Researchers discover high-def electron pathways in soil:

 2013 North American Biochar Symposium

-This year’s national conference was held in Amherst, Massachusetts and it was attended by about 250 scientists, academics, technologists, students, foresters, policy makers, politicians, entrepreneurs, students, and just plain interested folks.
-Conference organizers are processing the many hours of video that were taken of each of the presentations and it may take many more weeks, or even months, to work their way through the editing and upload process.
-In the meantime, GO HERE to download many of the PowerPoints.
+The last national biochar conference was held in Amherst, Massachusetts and it was attended by about 250 scientists, academics, technologists, students, foresters, policy makers, politicians, entrepreneurs, students, and just plain interested folks.
+GO HERE to download many of the PowerPoints.
 This is the same link where you will be able to access the videos as they are completed and uploaded so check back from time to time, or bookmark the link in your browser.

 To access videos and PowerPoints from 2012’s Biochar conference held here in Sonoma, GO HERE.

 The Secret of El Dorado — Terra Preta A good BBC-produced primer giving an important historical perspective and the “big picture” vision of how and why biochar can be used.

 Biochar: Putting the Genie Back in the Bottle A great new TEDx video by Rob Lerner